foxcaulfield/guides/NestJS + Prisma backend.md

 </details>

-Run the command and accept all prompts.
+Run the command and accept all prompts:
-This will overwrite your schema.prisma (models), but if you’ve been following this guide from the beginning, you shouldn’t have any yet.

 ```sh
 npx @better-auth/cli generate
 ```
+This will overwrite your `schema.prisma` (models), but if you’ve been following this guide from the beginning, you shouldn’t have any yet.